-- (a) At least one Principal must have successfully developed, operated and maintained in compliance one North Carolina low-income housing tax credit development that was placed in service between December 1, 1996 and January 1, 2003.
+- (a) At least one Principal must have successfully developed, operated and maintained in compliance either (i) one North Carolina low-income housing tax credit development or (ii) eight separate low-income housing tax credit developments totaling in excess of 200 units.
+The development(s) must have been placed in service between December 1, 1997 and January 1, 2004.
 (The Agency may waive this requirement for applicants with adequate experience in the North Carolina tax credit program.)
-Such Principal must become a general partner or managing member of the ownership entity and remain responsible for overseeing the development and operation of the project for a period of two (2) years after placed in service.
+Such Principal must: - be identified in the preliminary application, - become a general partner or managing member of the ownership entity, and - remain responsible for overseeing the development and operation of the project for a period of two (2) years after placed in service.

 This requirement will not apply to HOPE VI developments.
-The Agency will determine what qualifies as successful and who can be considered as involved in a particular project. - (b) All owners and Principals must disclose all previous participation in the low-income housing tax credit program.
-Additionally, all owners and Principals that have participated in an out of state tax credit allocation must complete the Authorization for Release of Information form and send it to each state identified.
+The Agency will determine what qualifies as successful and who can be considered as involved in a particular project.

-- (c) The Agency will require executed agreements that clearly specify division of duties, rights, and obligations, including compensation, among owners and Principals in a project. - (d) The Agency reserves the right to determine that a particular development team does not meet the threshold requirement of this Section due to differences between its prior work and the proposed project.
+- (b) All owners and Principals must disclose all previous participation in the low-income housing tax credit program.
+Additionally, all owners and Principals that have participated in an out of state tax credit allocation must complete the Authorization for Release of Information form and send it to each state identified. - (c) The Agency reserves the right to determine that a particular development team does not meet the threshold requirement of this Section due to differences between its prior work and the proposed project.
 Particularly important in this evaluation is the type of subsidy program used in the previous experience (such as tax-exempt bonds, RD).